flancian/garden/Open Letter to Google.md

 I sincerely hope both company and wider society can recognize the opportunity to reflect together on the occasion.
 It seems, to me anyway, very apropos to stop for a moment and consider together how company, internet and market evolved and became [[entangled]] together in the last 20 years as we all (Google, Googlers, users and public society including other tech companies) aged -- and learnt, and grew -- and our roles shifted in the wider socioeconomic context.

+That's what we are setting out to do, anyway.
+Join me? :)

 # I say, in short: an Agora is what Google could be, maybe

+The [[Agora]], in short, is what I call my umbrella proposal.

 When I say that "Google" should be more like "an Agora" I mean not the [[Agora]] and [[Google]] exactly as they are in their current form, but rather in their full potential or [[entelechy]]; as per the set of values and intentions most closely aligned with the intent of the [[founders]] or [[stewards]] of a [[company]] or [[community]].